vict0rcarvalh0/private-key-manager/README.md

 - Convert it to base58 format
 - Display the base58 encoded private key

-## Development
+## Security

-This project uses Rust and Cargo for dependency management.
-All functionality is implemented as test functions that can be run individually using `cargo test` with the `--nocapture` flag to see output.

 > [!IMPORTANT]
-> Keep your private keys secure and never share them.
-This tool is for development and testing purposes.
+> **Your private keys are never stored or transmitted anywhere.** All conversions happen locally in your browser (web app) or on your machine (CLI).
+Keep your private keys secure and never share them.